Jan 2013: WOMAN'S OWN.

 Jan 2013: WOMAN’S OWN 07.01.2013

 GROWN UP AND BEING BULLIED.
 Quote:

-Christine Pratt of The National Bullying Helpline and director
+Christine Pratt of The National Bullying Helpline gives top tips

 Sep 2012: WORKPLACE INVESTIGATION